 The Ada and SPARK languages have a long and successful track record for building reliable, safe and secure software.
 This competition aims to increase awareness of these benefits by encouraging the use of Ada and SPARK in new projects; entrants will have an opportunity to be rewarded for their efforts with prizes totaling more than 8000€ in value.
+View our winners from the 2016 competition.

 Does the project demonstrate out-of-the-box thinking, does it bring new solutions to an existing problem, or offer existing solutions to a novel problem?